Basic computer concepts

 Different sorts of data are represented in different ways by a computer.
 For our purposes, there are two fundamental kinds of files: text files and binary files.

-Text files are the simplest kind of file.
-Programmers create text files to store all of the source code they write, although they have many other uses as well.
+Text files are one of the simplest kinds of file.
+Programmers often create text files to store all of the source code they write, although they have many other uses as well.

 Text files are binary files